librelane/librelane/docs/source/usage/about_pdks.md

-# Using PDKs
+# Process Design Kits

 Process Design Kits, or PDKs, are files provided by a foundry that enables chips to be implemented for a specific foundry process.

-LibreLane supports multiple process design kits, so long that an LibreLane PDK configuration file is made for them.
+LibreLane supports multiple process design kits, so long that an LibreLane PDK configuration file is made to support them.

 ## Specifying your PDK